VBCPS bus driver fired for allegedly driving students while intoxicated

 Boone then got hold of the driver’s supervisors, Michael King and Mike Mungin, who both reported the driver being noticeably intoxicated.

-Mungin and King accompanied the driver to to NowCare Urgent Care, where the driver’s blood alcohol level measured at .147.
+Mungin and King accompanied the driver to to NowCare Urgent Care, where court documents state the driver’s blood alcohol level measured at 0.147.
+The legal limit is 0.08 percent in Virginia.

 In an interview with Child Protective Services the next day, the driver said he had three drinks while at a friend’s house before heading to Lynnhaven Middle School.
 CPS referred the case to the Domestic Violence and Missing Person’s Unit Nov.
 8.